 Four Seasons Mexico City ofrendas

 Many establishments and businesses, including Mexico City hotels, create their own versions of Day of the Dead decorations.
 These can be very elaborate and worth your time to check out.

 One place that does an exceptional job is the Four Seasons Hotel, not too far from Chapultepec Park.

 Focusing on local artisans to build their annual ofrendas, Four Seasons Mexico City displays a contemporary design with colorful ornaments and meticulously-crafted statues and other objects.

 You can even try Day of the Dead-inspired dishes at Four Seasons’ restaurant, ZANAYA.
 These dishes include Shrimp Tamal, regional stews, Pan de Muerto, and Mezcal.

 Four Seasons Mexico City, Av.
 Paseo de la Reforma 500, Cuauhtémoc, 06600 Ciudad de México, CDMX

 Dolores Olmedo Museum

-If you are looking for one of the most creative, well-thought-out, and best-themed ofrendas in town, you will have to check out the Museum of Dolores Olmedo.
+If you are looking for one of the most creative, well-thought-out, and best-themed Day of the Dead altars in Mexico City, you will have to check out the Museum of Dolores Olmedo.

 Located in Xochimilco on the outskirts of Mexico City, Dolores Olmedo Museum sits on the 17th century Hacienda la Noria.